raganwald/raganwald.github.com/_posts/2016-07-16-why-are-mixins-considered-harmful.md

 The syntax looks a little unusual, but it is better to get all your work done in 40 hours a week using something that looks odd than to work 70 hours a week dealing with ugly consequences of code that looks simple but has terrible consequences.

-The only disadvantage of this approach is that while it solves the problem of dependencies and name clashes between methods, it does nothing for properties.
-Someone can write a mixin that depends on the `snaf` property or accidentally collides with it.
+The disadvantage of this approach is that while it solves the problem of dependencies and name clashes between methods, it does nothing for properties.[^perf] Someone can write a mixin that depends on the `snaf` property or accidentally collides with it.

+[^perf]: At this time, the most common JavaScript engines also implement helper functions more slowly than helper methods.
+However, when you actually measure your actual code in production, you may discover that the benefit of using a different approach is negligible.
+Or it may be that in one place, it matters, and you refactor that one thing, and leave the others as-is.

 To fix that problem, we either wait until JavaScript introduces private properties, or we use symbols for method and property names.